Executive Summary

 The True Prajapati

+Repeated descent belongs to the same world as repeated birth.
+A once-for-all descent is what makes a once-for-all settlement possible.
 Jesus did not come with a sword to slay the wicked.
-He came with outstretched arms to be slain by the wicked, and in that act, He exhausted the claims of eternal justice.
+He came with outstretched arms to be slain by the wicked, and in that act He exhausted the claims of eternal justice.
 That is not the same story.

 (A true composite based on real conversations)